 Alexa Bliss kept her title.
 This feels like the right choice, especially with Bliss being a big draw right now.
 But after some of the bumps Nia took—including the four other participants giving her a combination dropkick powerbomb to the outside—I hope she at least gets a title run in the near future.
 Also, there was a fun spot where she gave Alexa and Sasha a double Samoan drop.

 John Cena vs. Roman Reigns

-This match lived up to the hype, for the most part.
+This match lived up to the hype for the most part.
 During the first few seconds, Cena threatened to walk out because of the negative crowd reaction.
-That was amusing and if Cena actually pulled it off, that would have been some grade-A trolling.
-One problem with this match is there was a lot of early stalling.
-I think they were trying to re-create the way Cena and Styles had the vibes to just be there.
-However, the company seems to acknowledge these guys' maligned reps so I don't know what they were thinking.
+That was amusing, and if Cena had actually pulled it off, it would have been some grade-A trolling.
+One problem with this match was that there was a lot of early stalling.
+I think they were trying to recreate the way Cena and Styles had the vibes to just be there.
+However, the company seems to acknowledge these guys' maligned reps, so I don't know what they were thinking.

 Roman got the duke after a spear.
 With the way this feud has been built—with Cena practically neutering Roman on the mic—Roman needed this win.
 Cena raised Roman's arm and walked out without music.
 This was being treated like Cena's final match, but I don't see that happening.
 Cena would deserve a much larger goodbye, so this is likely just another sabbatical.

 Match rating: 4.25 stars

 The two had a fairly standard match hindered a little by Neville relying more on submission offense.
 Neville tried to get Enzo counted out, but Enzo escaped by stealing Neville's title belt.
 Enzo duped the ref into a distraction to kick Neville in the family jewels and win the cruiserweight title.